openjournals/joss/docs/editing.md

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.

+**Reviewer Considerations**

+- It is rare that all reviewers have the expertise to cover all aspects of a submission (e.g., knows the language really well and knows the scientific discipline well).
+As such, a good practice is to try and make sure that between the two or three reviewers, all aspects of the submission are covered.
+- Selection and assignment of reviewers should adhere to the [JOSS COI policy](https://joss.theoj.org/about#ethics).

+**Potential ways to find reviewers**

+Finding reviewers can be challenging, especially if a submission is outside of your immediate area of expertise.
+Some strategies you can use to identify potential candidates:

+- Search the [reviewer spreadsheet](https://bit.ly/joss-reviewers) of volunteer reviewers.
+  - When using this spreadsheet, pay attention to the number of reviews this individual is already doing to avoid overloading them.
+  - It can be helpful to use the "Data > Filter Views" capability to temporarily filter the table view to include only people with language or domain expertise matching the paper.
+- Ask the author(s): You are free to ask the submitting author to suggest possible reviewers by using the [reviewer spreadsheet](https://bit.ly/joss-reviewers) and also people from their professional network.
+In this situation, the editor still needs to verify that their suggestions are appropriate.
+- Use your professional network: You're welcome to invite people you know of who might be able to give a good review.
+- Search Google and GitHub for related work, and write to the authors of that related work.
+  - You might like to try [this tool](https://github.com/dfm/joss-reviewer) from @dfm.
+- Ask on social networks: Sometimes asking on Twitter for reviewers can identify good candidates.
+- Check the work being referenced in the submission:
+  - Authors of software that is being built on might be interested in reviewing the submission.
+  - Users of the the software that is being submission be interested in reviewing the submission
+- Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own papers.

 Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the command `@whedon add @username as reviewer`.
+Under the uncommon circumstance that a review must be started before all reviewers have been identified (e.g., if finding a second reviewer is taking a long time and the first reviewer wants to get started), an editor may elect to start the review and add the remaining reviewers later.
+To accomplish this, the editor will need to hand-edit the review checklist to create space for the reviewers added after the review issues is created.

 ```eval_rst
 .. note:: The ``assign`` command clobbers all reviewer assignments.
 If you want to add an additional reviewer use the ``add`` command.